FIP Symposium at Colorado State University

 Researchers from around the world will present the latest knowledge on Feline Infectious Peritonitis.
 With a collaborative research focus combined with a number of practical clinical management sessions, there is something for everyone – whether you’re in the veterinary field or a cat care giver.

-Join us in person for this great 2-day symposium and mingle with the researchers at a reception benefitting cat health research on Saturday evening (included with full registration).
+Join us in person for this great 2-day symposium and mingle with the researchers at a reception benefiting cat health research on Saturday evening (included with full registration).
 If you cannot attend in person, please join us virtually!

 12 hours of RACE-approved CE available.